arthur-yatsun/containerized-dev-environment/README.md

 ```

 ### Nvim plugins
-During first usage of neovim the plugins should be installed
+During first usage of neovim the plugins should be installed by running:
 ```
 :PackerInstall
 ```